ignacioalvmar/ignacioalvmar.github.io/_publications/2017-socializing-under-the-influence-of-distracted-driv.md

 date: 2017-01-01
 venue: 'Springer Nature Advances in Human Aspects of Transportation'
 paperurl: https://link.springer.com/chapter/10.1007/978-3-319-41682-3_21
 citation: 'Ignacio Alvarez et al..
 (2017).
 Socializing under the influence of distracted driving: a study of the effects of in-vehicle and outside-of-the-vehicle communication while driving.
 Springer Nature Advances in Human Aspects of Transportation.'
 ---

-Published in *Springer Nature Advances in Human Aspects of Transportation*, Springer 2017
+Published in *'Springer Nature Advances in Human Aspects of Transportation'*, Springer 2017

 ## Abstract